 - Letting your yard "go to the kids" with holiday decorations such as Christmas inflatables.

 In addition to the 7 Deadly Sins of landscaping listed above, we could point to numerous examples of supposed peccadilloes.
-For example, the traditional foundation planting now has many detractors.
+For example, traditional foundation planting now has many detractors.
 But we argue that, while it may be all right for the elite to dispense with foundation plantings, there's still a place for them in the landscaping of the average homeowner.

 Seeing the Light: Righteous Alternatives to Bad Landscaping

 If the above are examples of bad landscaping practices, what alternatives, then, do the "righteous" preach?

 Sins #1 and #2 can be grouped since they are both environmental sins.
 A saintly alternative to growing alien invaders is what we might term the "nativist" approach to gardening, wherein native vegetation supplants exotic plants altogether.
 But most members of the congregation will be content merely to exclude those aliens whose names show up on invasive plant lists targeted to their regions.
 Meanwhile, everyone is "against chemicals" nowadays, right (even when we're busily applying them)?
 But such landscaping chores as weed control are being tackled organically by a growing number of folks.